Efficient approximation of high-frequency Helmholtz solutions by Gaussian coherent states: Introduction

 As we propose a ``volumic'' method, we will actually replace the Sommerfeld radiation condition \eqref{eq_sommerfeld_intro} by a Perfectly Matched Layer (PML).
-This approach is entirely standard \cite{berenger_1994,collino_monk_1998a,galkowski2021perfectly}, and amounts to slightly modifying the coefficients $\mu$ and $\BA$ in \eqref{eq_helmholtz_intro}.
+This approach is entirely standard \cite{berenger_1994,collino_monk_1998a,galkowski2021perfectly}, and amounts to slightly modifying the coefficients $\mu$ and $\BA$ in \eqref{eq_volume_intro}.
 This process is detailed in Section \ref{section_model_problem}.
+We therefore do not directly discretize \eqref{eq_helmholtz_intro}, but rather, an alternative version where the coefficients have been modified away from the origin in \eqref{eq_volume_intro} and the Sommerfeld radiation condition \eqref{eq_sommerfeld_intro} replaced by the requirement that the solution sits in $H^1(\R^d)$.
+Crucially, the solutions to both problem coincide close to the origin.
+In what follows, we work with modified coefficients $\mu$ and $\BA$ that incorporate a PML, but keep the same notation for simplicity.

 In this work, we investigate the use of discretization spaces based on Gaussian coherent states (GCS), that is, functions of the form

 where $\bx_0,\bxi_0 \in \R^d$ are user-selected parameters.
 The idea of decomposing a function as a discrete sum of Gaussian coherent states goes back to \cite{Gabor}.
 Here, following \cite{chaumontfrelet_ingremeau_2022a,daubechies_grossman_meyer_1986a}, we focus on a lattice of phase-space points $[\xxkm,\xikn] \eq \sqrt{(kR)^{-1}\pi} [\bm,\bn]$, $[\bm,\bn] \in \Z^{2d}$, that are spaced by $\sim (kR)^{-1/2}$, and we write